CertainPerformance/Stack-Exchange-Userscripts/Three-Columns/README.md

 ![screenshot](https://raw.githubusercontent.com/CertainPerformance/Stack-Exchange-Userscripts/master/Three-Columns/userscript-screenshot.png)

-Whenever you start composing an answer or inline-editing a post for the first time, if the 3-column layout is not already active, it's created automatically.
+Whenever you start composing an answer, a question, or start editing a post, if the 3-column layout is not already active, it's created automatically.
 You can close and open the layout by pressing the script-created button at the bottom of the post.
-No matter what post you're editing, or if you're posting a new answer, the rest of the page will remain visible in the left column.
+The rest of the page will remain visible in the left column.

 Almost all of the changes the script makes are through CSS only - the actual DOM is not rearranged, so everything else on the page, including other userscripts, should continue to behave normally, for the most part.